Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 • age;

-If the balance of hormones is disturbed, a course of hormone therapy is necessary, which will help to avoid further deterioration in health.
+If the balance of hormones is disturbed, a course of hormonal therapy is necessary to help avoid further deterioration of health.

-The normal content of estrogens in the male body has a number of useful properties:
+The normal content of estrogen in the male body has a number of beneficial properties:

 • maintaining optimal levels of “good cholesterol”;